 You have no items in your shopping cart.

 Egyptian Cotton is a plant-based fiber.
-Egyptian cotton is grown for long fibers usually ranges from "1 ¼ to 2" Inch Extra-Long-staple.
-It is used in many articles including sheet sets, towels, and clothing.
+It is grown for long fibers usually ranges from "1 ¼ to 2" Inch Extra-Long-staple.
+ELS Cotton is also known as Gossypium Barbadense.
 Egyptian cotton is not necessarily grown in Egypt but is grown in climate conditions like Egypt.
 ELS stands for Extra-Long-Staple.
-ELS Cotton is also known as Gossypium Barbadense.
+Egyptian cotton is used in many articles including sheet sets, towels, and clothing.
 It is long-lasting and finest fiber available in the market.
 Egyptian Cotton is considered to be one of the finest fabrics in the world.
 The next question is, why?
 Read on to find out what is Egyptian cotton.

 Were you a Pharaoh in Egypt in your past life?
 How about his consort, or other members of the royal house?
 Well, if you can answer yes to either of these questions, you are more than likely already aware of what Egyptian cotton is.
 It is a luxurious fabric, which in the beginning, was reserved for the royalty of the land.
 Its extra-long fibers gave it a rich feel, and the garments made from it were beyond compare.

-Of the types of cotton available on the market, there are two types that should be at the top of the list if you are seeking quality linens.
+Two variety of cotton available on the market, that should be at the top of the list if you are seeking quality linens.
 Since cotton is graded by the lengths of its fibers, the types of cotton are grouped according to their fiber length.

 Pima cotton is an extra-long staple, or ELS, cotton that is grown in other places than Egypt, such as the southwestern United States as well as in Peru and Australia.
 With a fiber length ranging from 35 to 38 mm, Pima cotton gets softer with every wash and will feel silky and smooth to the touch.
 American grown cotton will feature a Supima certification from the Supima Association of America, verifying that the cotton was grown and produced within the United States.